jaycordaro/WES207/README.md

 # WES207
-Repo for our final project
+Repo for our WES207 project, a Walkie Talkie using 802.15.4 with Opus Codec